-The purchase price of each share issued pursuant to the exercise of an option under the ESPP on an exercise date will be 85% (or such greater percentage as specified by the ESPP Administrator) of the lesser of: (a) the fair market value of a Class A Share on the date the option is granted, which will be the first day of the offering period, and (b) the fair market value of a Class A Shares on the exercise date, which will be the last business day of the offering period.
+The purchase price of each share issued pursuant to the exercise of an option under the ESPP on an exercise date will be 85% (or such greater percentage as specified by the ESPP Administrator) of the lesser of: (a) the fair market value of a share of Class A shares of the Company on the date the option is granted, which will be the first day of the offering period, and (b) the fair market value of a share of Class A shares of the Company on the exercise date, which will be the last business day of the offering period.

 Participants in our ESPP will pay for shares purchased under the ESPP through payroll deductions to the extent permitted by applicable law.
 Participants may elect to authorize payroll deductions between 1% and 15% of the participant's eligible compensation each payroll period.
 To the extent permitted in the offering document, a participant may increase, reduce or terminate his or her payroll deductions.
 All payroll deductions made on behalf of a participant are credited to his or her account under the ESPP and deposited with our general funds.
 To the extent permitted in the offering document, a participant may make additional payments into such account.
-If required under applicable laws or regulations or if specifically provided in the offering, in addition to or instead of making contributions by payroll deductions, a participant may make contributions through a payment by cash, check or wire transfer prior to a purchase date, in a manner the ESPP Administrator directs.
+If required under applicable laws or regulations or if specifically provided in the offering, in addition to or instead of making contributions by payroll deductions, a participant may make contributions through a payment by cash, check, or wire transfer prior to a purchase date, in a manner the ESPP Administrator directs.